mradwan/mradwan.github.io/_posts/2015-10-6-problem-coprimes.md

 We then have
 $$ (k_3 + k_2 - k_0) = 2 * count(A) + 2 * count(D) $$

-which is twice the value we wanted to calculate, we could also calculate the count of each type individiually if we wish.
+which is twice the value we wanted to calculate, We could also calculate the count of each type individiually if we wish by solving these equations using gaussian elimination.

 Now back to the part that we skipped which is how to calculate the cardinality of the sets we mentioned quickly.

-We fist have
+We first have

 $$ \lvert x : x \in a \setminus k, gcd(x, k) ≠ 1\rvert  = n - 1 - \lvert x : x \in a \setminus k, gcd(x, k) = 1\rvert $$

 so it's sufficient to calculate only one of them, let's rewrite k as

 $$ k = {p_0}^{a_0} * {p_1}^{a_1} * … * {p_r}^{a_r}$$

 to calculate  $$ \lvert x : x \in a \setminus k, gcd(x, k) ≠ 1 \rvert$$ , we need to calculate